COVID, the Brain, and Immune Function

 …where the brainstem was heavily infected…”

-Key sentences points: could not breathe spontaneously and brainstem involvement.
+Key sentence: could not breathe spontaneously and brainstem involvement.
 Reading further we get thalamic involvement – as was reported in COVID-19–associated Acute Hemorrhagic Necrotizing Encephalopathy: CT and MRI Features.

 As soon as I see this pattern, brainstem degradation>thalamic involvement, I immediately think dysautonomia>beriberi>thiamine deficiency>mito-hypoxia>disrupted immune function>inflammation overkill>leaky BBB >leaky junctions.